leisenhour2/Github-Portfolio/Python/Games/Hangman/README.md

 Visual Display Of The Hangman.
 When Lives Are 0 and Hangman Is Complete, You Lose.
 If You Guessed The Word Correctly,<br>
 Then You Win and You Can Choose To Play The Game Again With A Different Word.
 The Words From The WordList Are Deleted<br>
 Each Game To Prevent Duplicates So You'll Have A New Word Each Time You Play Again.
 Words Can Be Added or Removed From<br>
-WordList by Changing Them In The WordList Variable in "assets.py."
-If This Is Done, Words Must Have No Spaces/Dashes/Slashes<br>
+WordList by Adding Them On A New Line In The "wordlist.txt" File Which Has 1000 Words By Default.
+New Words Can Only<br>
-Numbers, Etc.
+Contain Letters, Spaces, and Hypens(-).

 Python Used: